-Based on the representations quoted above and in comments to point 23 above, PCS reached sufficient evidence that this requirement is satisfied.
+Based on the representations and the Eligibility Criteria quoted above and in comments to point 23 above, PCS reached sufficient evidence that this requirement is satisfied.

 25.(a) has been declared insolvent or had a court grant his creditors a final non-appealable right of enforcement or material damages as a result of a missed payment within three years prior to the date of origination.